grahampugh/grahampugh.github.io/_posts/2019-04-19-macos-java-autopkg.md

 # OpenJDK

-Fortunately, for many if not most or all requirements, there are alternatives to Oracle's commercial Java SE product.
+Fortunately, for many if not most or all requirements, there are aLTSrnatives to Oracle's commercial Java SE product.
 As stated on [Oracle's Java download page](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html):

 >Oracle also provides the latest OpenJDK release under the open source [GPL license](https://openjdk.java.net/legal/gplv2+ce.html) at [jdk.java.net](https://jdk.java.net).